 Chris is a principal in Deloitte Consulting LLP’s global technology practice and is the US banking sector leader for Cloud.
 He brings 20 years of strategy consulting and hands-on transformation experience in the cloud and core technology infrastructure domain, specializing in financial services.
 Chris has extensive experience partnering with senior executives to develop and implement large scale technology transformations, cloud-centric operating models, strategic cost optimizations, global outsourcing programs and workforce of the future initiatives.
 He brings a perspective that humans and machines must develop a symbiotic relationship, each with specialized skills and abilities, in a unified workforce that delivers multifaceted benefits to the business.
 Chris writes frequently about emerging technologies and banking and his observations appear in Wall Street Journal’s CIO Journal, Deloitte Tech Trends, as well as financial services industry forums and technology journals.
 He holds a B.S. from Miami University (Ohio) and a M.S. from Northwestern University.

-Richard has been a financial services consulting partner for over 30 years and brings deep industry experience and background in technology strategy and business transformation.
-He has served in practice and strategic leadership roles, has international experience leading the financial services technology consulting practice in EMEA based in London, and is currently head of blockchain and digital assets solutions for financial services.
-During his career Richard has worked with financial services executive teams across the globe for some of the largest and most innovative financial services companies.
-He has been delivering solutions in the blockchain space since 2015, starting with an Ethereum-based bank rewards solution, and leading the expansion of emerging technologies and blockchain solutions to simultaneously transform processes, adopt digital assets and create new growth models.
-Richard is also the co-dean of the Chief Information Officer Fellows program, is the technology recruiting champion for Cornell Johnson, and continues to support market development of Deloitte's digital and core banking transformation market offering.
+Richard has been a financial services industry consultant for almost 30 years and brings deep industry experience and background in disruptive technology strategy and business transformation.
+He has served in practice and strategic leadership roles, has international experience leading the financial services technology consulting practice in EMEA based in London, and is currently both the sub-sector leader for regional banking and the head of blockchain and digital assets solutions for financial services.
+During his career Richard has worked with financial services executive teams across the globe for some of the largest and most innovative regional bank and non-bank financial services companies.
+Approaching transformation from a technology-led perspective, he has been successful throughout his career in driving strategic technology programs from launching new products and businesses by exploiting the advantage of early adoption, to maturing core technology capabilities and transforming how services are delivered using cloud and ecosystem partners.
+In the area of blockchain, Richard has been delivering solutions in the space since 2015, first with an Ethereum-based bank rewards solution, and subsequently leading the expansion of blockchain solutions and digital assets to simultaneously transform full-stack processes, adopt digital assets and create new growth models.